Developing the Net-Zero Standard

 Net-Zero Road Test

 Between 15 July 2021 and 31 August 2021, over 80 companies road-tested the target validation criteria and guidance for the SBTi’s Net-Zero Standard.
-This helped us ensure the net-zero criteria, guidance and target setting tools are robust, clear and practical.
+This helped us ensure the net-zero criteria, guidance and target setting tools were robust, clear and practical.
 It also helped identify challenges for adoption and implementation of the Standard across industries.

 The road test focused on criteria and methods for setting near-term and long-term science-based targets which aim to reduce value-chain emissions in line with the science.